 Frédéric Chaslin, Music Director

-The Jerusalem Symphony Orchestra, IBA, which opens its 78th season this month, was founded as the Palestine Broadcasting Service Orchestra in the late 1930s.
+The Jerusalem Symphony Orchestra, IBA, which celebrated its 80th anniversary last season, was founded as the Palestine Broadcasting Service Orchestra in the late 1930s.
 In 1948 it became the national radio orchestra and was known as the “Kol Israel Orchestra”.
 In the 1970s, the orchestra was expanded into the Jerusalem Symphony Orchestra, Israel Broadcasting Authority.
 As a radio symphony orchestra, the majority of the concerts which the orchestra holds at its resident hall – the Henry Crown Auditorium – are being recorded and broadcasted over IBA’s Kol Ha’musika station.

 The current Music Director of the JSO is Maestro Frédéric Chaslin.
 The orchestra has had seven musical directors hitherto: Mendi Rodan, Lukas Foss, Gary Bertini, Lawrence Foster and David Shallon.

 The orchestra maintains a varied repertoire which ranges from the Baroque and the Classical periods through the Romantic period, extending to contemporary composers, many of whom have received their Israeli premières with the JSO.
 The orchestra was the first Israeli Orchestra to perform the works of renowned composers such as Sofia Gubaidolina, Henry Dutilleux, Alfred Schnittke and others.
 Since its inception the Jerusalem Symphony Orchestra has consistently encouraged Israeli composers by commissioning and performing their works.